 Samujana is a ten-minute drive from the International airport and the sandy beaches of Chaweng and about five minutes from Choeng Mon.
 In fact, you can drive from the most Northern to the most Southern point in less than an hour.
 Don’t let the ease of traversing the island fool you though, there is a wealth of boutiques, untouched beaches, fine dining and nightlife to rival the best superyacht marinas.
 Steady increases in visitor numbers have attracted Six Senses, W and Four Seasons supported by an accompanying development in a wide range of island services and infrastructure in the last decade.

 After the short drive, we find ourselves at the gated entrance to Samujana on the North East tip of the island.
 The estate covers some 18 acres but given the comparatively small amount of properties built on the land, (27), you still have a real sense of space.
 The properties are designed by the award-winning Gary Fell of GFAB Architects.
 Fell studied at The Bartlett School of Architecture and then went on to work on the Four Seasons Sayan (Bali), in 1996.
 Having moved to South East Asia and with a cacophony of projects on their books, GFAB has remained as the development’s architects through the 1st, 2nd and 3rd build phase.
 It’s easy to see why.
 The properties geometric, contemporary designs fit well into the tropical surroundings with trees and incredible rock formations incorporated into the living areas.
-I have scouted locations for adverts and features alike and nothing quite has the same visceral sense of space that Gary Fell and his team have brought to life.
+I have amassed my fair share of Airmiles in search of architectural wonder and nothing quite has the same visceral sense of space that Gary Fell and his team have brought to life.
 “I wanted the buildings to be very much “part” of the hillside, and for greenery to cover as much of the surfaces as possible, blending gardens with interior spaces in such a way as to minimize the difference between what is inside and what is outside.
 In many ways it’s a huge exercise in terracing a hillside, much as a rice farmer might, except with lots of concrete.”
 The views aren’t just noteworthy, they are the jewel in the crown.
 Each villa features panoramic sea and island views that evoke a reimagining of the modern beach house, centred around a seawater infinity pool of course.

 With our luggage stowed we sauntered along the entranceway, past ornate water features and expertly manicured gardens, into a pool of light.
 Nothing prepares you for the view overlooking the beach below and out to Ko Mat Lang and the mountains beyond.
 The villas cascade down the hill to the inviting waters of the Gulf of Siam but you don’t feel hemmed in.
 Every property uses reflective pools and feature planters on the roofs of the buildings in harmony with the tropical surroundings.